 The choice of key model variables used in the performance function is constrained by the accessibility of associated observations, with a good enough quality.
 Key variables used for daily weather forecasting, such as T2m daily minimum and maximum and daily accumulated precipitation, have been originally selected for the calibration.
 Besides their meteorological significance, observation based gridded analysis over Switzerland was also available for these variables.
 Additional variables have been introduced in the later phases of the project, such as the vertically integrated water vapor content, wind, temperature and humidity at significant levels, wind shear between significant levels, and stability indices, all evaluated at the location of upper air soundings stations.
 All details are available in Khain et al (2017).

-2.4: Experimental set-up.
+2.4: Experimental set-up

 The aim of this task was to define the exact configuration of the model simulations.
 The following aspects had to be considered: base model configuration (incl. grid resolution and set of physical parameterizations), domain size and location, set of external parameters, initial and boundary conditions (incl. soil initial conditions), type of simulation (e.g. hindcast, assimilation cycle and daily forecast), usage of additional analysis modules (e.g. soil moisture analysis, SST, snow pack), simulation length used for the calibration.
+The following paragraphs summarize the choices made in the three phases of the project.